manoharreddyporeddy/software-development-and-jobs/README.md

 # time stamps

-  all important operations, must be having TIME TAKEN logs
+  all important operations, must be having TIME TAKEN logs, which tell how much time they took - save time for customer and cost